-Even the cheapest RAV4 gets a 6.1-inch touchscreen, Bluetooth connectivity, and a six-speaker sound system.
-Note that Toyota doesn’t offer Apple CarPlay and Android Auto compatibility on any of its cars due to safety and privacy concerns.
-Better-equipped models benefit from a 7-inch touchscreen and, for audiophiles, an 11-speaker sound system made by JBL.
+Even the cheapest RAV4 gets a 7.0-inch touchscreen, Bluetooth connectivity, and a six-speaker sound system.
+Toyota finally offers Apple CarPlay, but it continues to resist Android Auto due to safety and privacy concerns.
+Better-equipped models benefit from an 8.0-inch touchscreen and, for audiophiles, an 11-speaker sound system made by JBL.
 Buyers can also order the RAV4 with a digital rear-view mirror, which appears on a Toyota for the first time, plus a wireless phone charger and up to five USB ports.

 Performance and fuel economy

-The RAV4’s base engine is a naturally aspirated (read: not turbocharged) 2.5-liter, four-cylinder rated at 174 horsepower and 172 pound-feet of torque.
-It shifts through a six-speed automatic transmission.
+The RAV4’s base engine is a naturally aspirated (meaning not turbocharged) 2.5-liter, four-cylinder tune to deliver 203 horsepower and 184 pound-feet of torque.
+It shifts through an eight-speed automatic transmission.
 Front-wheel drive comes standard, and all-wheel drive is offered at an extra cost.
-The EPA rates the RAV4 at 23 mpg in the city, 29 mpg on the highway, and 25 mpg in a combined cycle.
-That’s on the low side for the segment, but Toyota has a fuel-saving trick up its sleeve.
+The EPA rates the RAV4 at 26 mpg in the city, 35 mpg on the highway, and 30 mpg in a combined cycle.
+Those figures are pretty good for the segment, but Toyota has a fuel-saving trick up its sleeve.

 Interior and exterior design